-St. Nicholas School offers an open door policy in order to provide support to our pupils and their families.
+St. Nicholas School offers an open door policy in order to provide support to our students and their families.
 We strive to build strong relationships with parents/carers of our pupils to ensure they feel safe and happy at school, and support their development and achievement, too.

 - Where appropriate, staff will contact a parent/carer via text message, home/school booklet or phone calls to keep them informed and up to date with specific issues relating to their child.